-- 1.2.8 It is the responsibility of NNDC as the Local Planning Authority to determine if the Plan meets the Basic Conditions tests with or without modifications and whether it should proceed to referendum. - 1.2.9 Under the regulations (Town & Country Planning Act section 4b and Neighbourhood Planning Regulations, 2012 (as amended), officers have considered the recommendations made in the report and the reasons for them and are satisfied that the Plan, incorporating the proposed modifications in full, can proceed to referendum.
-A Decision Statement to this effect was issued on 2 September 2020, as required by the regulations.
+- 1.2.8 It is the responsibility of NNDC as the Local Planning Authority to determine ia Neighbourhood Plan meets the Basic Conditions tests, with or without modifications, and whether it should proceed to referendum. - 1.2.9 Under the regulations (Town & Country Planning Act section 4b and Neighbourhood Planning Regulations, 2012 (as amended)), officers considered the recommendations made in the Examiners Report, and the reasons for them, and were satisfied that the Plan, incorporating the proposed modifications in full, could proceed to referendum.
+A Decision Statement to this effect was issued on 2 September 2020, as required by the regulations. - 1.2.10 Regulations linked to the Coronavirus Act 2020 meant that no elections or referendums could take place until 6 May 2021.
+This included neighbourhood planning referendums.
+In the intervening period the National Planning Practice Guidance stated that: